stitakis/ArchElekt/Solution Background/Solution Overview.md

 ## Ticket Workflow Alteration

-It is difficult to to adapt the process without the input of the Business.
-It will be interesting to run a co-creation workshop where the process could be altered to ensure tickets are not lost or properly assigned.
+It is difficult to adapt the process without the input of the Business.
+It would be interesting to run a co-creation workshop where the process could be altered to ensure tickets are not lost or correctly assigned.

-Although here is a proposal a process that embbed a feedback mechanism from the expert when a ticket is assigned to them.
-It is important to mention here as well that having experts maintaining their own skill set in the system instead of the manager would help keeping them up to date and improve on the assignation algorithm.
+Although here is a proposal  that embed a feedback mechanism from expert when a ticket is assigned to them.
+It is important to mention here as well that having experts maintaining their own skill set in the system instead of the manager would be crucial to improve the reliabliity of the assignation algorithm.

 ![Ticket Workflow](./resources/alternative-ticket-workflow.png?raw=true)